Rishaan2005/OOP-1-project/README.md

 1. Download [VS Community 2022](https://visualstudio.microsoft.com/vs/community/).
 2. Download [SFML 2.6.2](https://www.sfml-dev.org/download/sfml/2.6.2/).
 3. Setup SFML using this [YouTube video](https://youtu.be/qvg8BXXWpCE?si=WVfaDAgOtL5sJIRj) or just follow the instructions on this [webpage](https://www.sfml-dev.org/tutorials/2.6/).
-4. Finally, download the zip file.
+4. Download the zip file (see Releases).
 It contains the header file, implementation file, and main file, as well as all the game assets.
+5. Make sure to place everything in your project folder directory!

 ### Assets used
 1. Background image - https://deep-fold.itch.io/space-background-generator